-"For those of you who are not aware, we, in the Bullwhip Squadron, have quite an asset in the person of "Smoky" Jerry Schmotolocha.
+"For those of you who do not know Smoky, we, in the Bullwhip Squadron, have a fantastic asset in the person of Jerry 'Smoky' Schmotolocha.
 Smokey has done an excellent job of compiling and editing tapes Bullwhip about the Squadron, the 7th Cav and the Air Cav in general. addition to these tapes being of great interest to us, some of the proceeds from the sales will go toward the purchase of a horse to be named "Bullwhip" and given in COL Stockton's memory to the Horse Honor Detachment at Fort Hood.